davidegat/infiniloop/README.md

 ## Credits

-- MusicGPT by gabotechs for AI music generation
+- MusicGPT by gabotechs for AI music generation: https://github.com/gabotechs/MusicGPT
 - Developed with assistance from AI language models
 - Audio processing powered by librosa and soundfile